brendanwhit/ds1-final-project/docs/index.md

 Figure 8 shows the histogram of the regression accuracy for each simulated season.

-{% includes image.html url="plots/hist_acc.jpg" description="Figure 8: Figure
+{% include image.html url="plots/hist_acc.jpg" description="Figure 8: Figure
 represents the counts of season accuracy for the regressions on the 1000 sampled seasons." &}